Dr R Venkataramanan

 Channel Coding (Error-correcting codes) (5L)

 This module will be of interest to anyone who wishes to understand how information can be mathematically modelled, measured, compressed, and transmitted.
-Though not a pre-requisite for 3F4, 3F7 provides a good foundation for further study of communication.
+Though not a pre-requisite for 3F4, 3F7 provides a good foundation for further study of digital communications.

 Data Compression: Build your own CamZIP

-- To implement various data compression algorithms in Matlab/Octave/Python
+- To implement various data compression algorithms in Python/Matlab/Octave

 - To compare the compression performance of different techniques on text files